0x00000042/wa-gun-law-summary/WA_Gun_Laws.md

 **Is concealed carry legal?**

 For a pistol, yes, though you generally need a Concealed Pistol License.
+See RCW [9.41.050](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.050) for more info and RCW [9.41.060](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.060) for the list of exceptions.

 **Is a CPL required to carry concealed at home?**